To Sir, Without Love: I'm Divorcing You: Light novel

 Written by Kori Hisakawa, To Sir, Without Love: I'm Divorcing You was initially serialized on Kadokawa's Kakuyomu website between April 12 and December 26, 2020.
 It was later acquired by ASCII Media Works who began publishing it with illustrations by Airumu under their Media Works Bunko light novel imprint on January 25, 2022.
-Five volumes with three separated parts have been released as of February 25, 2025.
+Six volumes with four separated parts have been released as of June 25, 2026.

 On February 7, 2025, Yen Press announced that they also licensed the novels, with the first part of the first volume releasing in July.